William-Thompson12/Buckets/README.md

 **Hello!
 Welcome to my front-end project "Buckets"**

 Buckets is a one stop shop for everything basketball.
-This ranges from checking players stats or what college they joined, to checking out what some of the great basketball minds have to report.
+This ranges from checking players stats or what college they joined, to finding great basketball minds.

 **Who am I?:**